"ASH math" of time_waited explained with pictures and simulation

 7 7000000 ON CPU .000

-Note that the function also reproduces the artificial zeros introduced by ASH’s fix-up mechanism (i.e., event with time_waited =2,720,383.092 spans three samples and hence has the two previous samples set to zero; same for its predecessor).
+Note that the function also reproduces the artificial zeros introduced by ASH’s fix-up mechanism (i.e., event with time_waited = 2,720,383.092 spans three samples and hence has the two previous samples set to zero; same for its predecessor).
+Notice also that one “short” event has been missed by the reaping sampling hand.

-investigation by pictures
+Investigation by pictures

 Let’s produce an event stream that follows an uniform distribution on the interval [0 ..
 2 sec]; here is its histogram (produced by the wonderful geom_histogram() of R’s ggplot2 package):